joyrexus/cnet/README.md

     $ cnet --user rzimmer --password ******

-The package has a few dependencies, but will be installed automagically:
+The package has a few dependencies, but these will be installed automagically:
 * [`gopkg.in/ldap.v1`](http://gopkg.in/ldap.v1)
 * [`gopkg.in/asn1-ber.v1`](http://gopkg.in/asn1-ber.v1)